 This course assumes confident programming abilities, and some familiarity with computer architecture.
 Working familiarity with at least one relational database management system is also highly advised.

-This course is next scheduled to run Mondays and Thursdays 6pm-9pm and Sundays 10am-1pm for three weeks starting Monday, 1 May 2017.
+This course will next run in September 2017.
 The total price is $1,800.Apply now Still have questions?
 Contact us.